Broadly, I am interested in functional programming, type systems, and formal methods which provide strong, static guarantees about program behaviour.

 Most recently, I was a PhD student at the School of Computer Science, University of Nottingham, where I also received my MSci.

-Supervised by Venanzio Capretta and Graham Hutton, I submitted my thesis in September 2024 and expect to graduate in Summer 2025.
+Supervised by Venanzio Capretta and Graham Hutton, I submitted my thesis in September 2024 and am due to graduate in July 2025.

 See some of my non-academic projects on GitLab.